Frequently Asked Questions on Estate Taxes

 - Do I have to talk to the IRS during an examination?

 - What if I disagree with the examination proposals?

 - What happens if I sell property that I have inherited?

 - INTERNATIONAL: In a Form 706NA, how do I claim a pro-rata unified credit pursuant to a treaty?

 - INTERNATIONAL: In a Form 706NA, how do I claim an exemption from U.S. estate tax pursuant to a treaty?

 - INTERNATIONAL: How do I secure a transfer certificate (U.S. Citizen)?

 - INTERNATIONAL: How do I secure a transfer certificate (Non-U.S. Citizen)?

 - Will my same-sex spouse be considered a surviving spouse for purposes of the marital deduction for estate tax purposes?

-When can I expect the Estate Tax Closing Letter?
+When can I expect an Estate Tax Closing Letter?